Configurational temperature in active matter. I. Lines of invariant physics in the phase diagram of the Ornstein-Uhlenbeck model: Introduction

-Any system in thermal equilibrium has a well-defined temperature, and temperature is fundamental in thermodynamics and statistical mechanics.
-In view of this it is obvious to try to generalize the concept of temperature to non-equilibrium systems.
-Excellent reviews of different temperatures that have been proposed throughout the years are given in Refs. \onlinecite{cas03,pow05,leu09,pug17,zha19}.
+Any system in thermal equilibrium has a well-defined temperature, and the temperature concept is fundamental for understanding and quantifying a system's thermodynamic and statistical-mechanical properties.
+In view of this it is obvious to try to generalize temperature to characterize also non-equilibrium systems.
+Excellent reviews of such temperatures proposed are given in Refs. \onlinecite{cas03,pow05,leu09,pug17,zha19}.
 Examples are the \textit{effective temperature} quantifying deviations from the fluctuation-dissipation theorem \cite{cug94,cug11,pet20} and the \textit{fictive temperature} characterizing a glass' structure in terms of the temperature at which the liquid solidified \cite{too46,scherer}.
-Non-equilibrium temperatures are generally motivated by the prospect of connecting the non-equilibrium system in question to thermal-equilibrium properties of the same system.
-That is not the motivation, however, of the below proposed application of liquid-state theory's \textit{configurational temperature} \cite{LLstat,rug97,pow05,him19} to active-matter models, which instead focuses on scaling properties.
+Non-equilibrium temperatures are generally motivated by the prospect of connecting properties of the non-equilibrium system to those of the same system in thermal equilibrium.
+That is not the background, however, of the below proposed application of liquid-state theory's \textit{configurational temperature} \cite{LLstat,rug97,pow05,him19} to active-matter models.

-Active matter is an umbrella term used to describe any physical system whose building blocks can autonomously perform mechanical work.
-This includes fluids consisting of self-propelled particles ()e.g., Quincke rollers, suspensions of swimming bacteria, animal groups), mutually-propelled particles (e.g., cytoskeletal filaments and motor proteins), immobile dividing cells (e.g., sessile bacteria), immobile contractile cells (e.g., epithelia), etc. A common theme of active matter is the self propulsion as found, e.g., in connection with cell migration, bacterial motion, and bird or insect flock dynamics \cite{ang11a,mar13a,bec16,ram17,sai18,das20,sha21,bow22}.
-Active matter is not time reversible (although in some instances like that of active turbulence there may be statistically time-reversible states).
+Active matter is an umbrella term used to describe physical systems whose building blocks can autonomously perform mechanical work.
+This includes fluids consisting of self-propelled particles, e.g., suspensions of swimming bacteria or animal groups, mutually-propelled particles like cytoskeletal filaments or motor proteins, cells in various contexts, bird or insect flock dynamics, etc \cite{ang11a,mar13a,bec16,ram17,sai18,das20,sha21,bow22}.
+Active matter is usually not time reversible.
 This means that a multitude of different dynamics may come into play \cite{byr22}, presenting a much richer field of study than that of ordinary time-reversible dynamics \cite{man20a}.
-A noted example of the intriguing features of active matter is motility-induced phase separation (MIPS), which is the finding that even a purely repulsive system may phase separate into high- and low-density phases \cite{vic95,das14,cat15,ram17,gey19,das20,mer20}.
+A noted example of the features of active matter is motility-induced phase separation (MIPS), the intriguing finding that even a purely repulsive system may phase separate into high- and low-density phases \cite{vic95,das14,cat15,ram17,gey19,das20,mer20}.